perrinjack/Bank-Tech-Test-Py/README.md

 10/01/2012 || 1000.00 || || 1000.00
 ```

+## Approach

-# Doubles & Mocking in Python
+### Doubles & Mocking in Python

+Tests in python are done with the Pytest package.
 ```
 class MockTransaction:
      def __init__(self, value, type, current_balance):